Oxer11/DES-Encipher/README.md

-# DES-Encipher
+# RSA-DES

-DES Encipher for *The Principle of Information Security* 2019 Fall @ Fudan University, by [**Zuobai Zhang**](<https://oxer11.github.io/>)
+RSA-DES Encipher for *Principles of Information Security* 2019 Fall @ Fudan University, by [**Zuobai Zhang**](<https://oxer11.github.io/>)

 ## Introduction

 This is the mid-term project for our Information Security course.
 In this project, I have implemented the DES method using *javascript*.
-You can visit [this website](<https://oxer11.github.io/DES/>) to use my encipher or you can open the main.html to run locally.
+You can visit [this website](<https://oxer11.github.io/DES/>) to use my encipher or you can open the DES.html to run locally.
+Furthermore, we implement the RSA algorithm to encrypt the key of DES and the new version is on [this website](<https://oxer11.github.io/RSA-DES/>) or open the RSA-DES.html to run locally.

 ## Example
 As an illustrative instance, you can apply the DES algorithm on the following test case: